 Warning lamp Lamp name Causes and remedies AW4J007 Vehicle and engine emergency lamp There is a problem in the machine.
 Refer to the respective warning lamp below.
 Get the vehicle or engine error code number from the multi-information display or the instrument cluster, and then consult your sales or service dealer referring to the "Vehicle error code list" or "Engine error code list".
-Refer to "Multi-information display" on page 2-16 or "Instrument cluster" on page 2-32.
+Refer to "Multi-information display" on page 2-16 or "Instrument cluster" on page 2-31.
 Refer to "Vehicle error code list" on pages 6-12 and 6-13.
-Refer to "Engine error code list" on pages 6-14 to 6-21.
-AW4J0041 ECM error warning lamp An engine problem is detected.
+Refer to "Engine error code list" on pages 6-14 to 6-16 ECM error warning lamp An engine problem is detected.
 If an error code is displayed on the multi-information display or the instrument cluster, inform your sales or service dealer of the code and ask for help.
-Refer to "Multi-information display" on page 2-16 or "Instrument cluster" on page 2-32.
-Refer to "Engine error code list" on pages 6-14 to 6-21.
+Refer to "Multi-information display" on page 2-16 or "Instrument cluster" on page 2-31.
+Refer to "Engine error code list" on pages 6-14 to 6-16.
 AG7J019 Battery charge warning lamp There is a problem with the fan belt or charger.
 Check the fan belt for slack or breakage and adjust as necessary.
 If the lamp continues flashing after maintenance, there is likely a problem with the charger.
 Consult your sales or service dealer for help.
 Refer to "Inspecting and adjusting the fan belt" on page 5-24.
-Engine oil pressure warning lamp There is a problem in the engine lubrication system.
+AG7J017 Engine oil pressure warning lamp There is a problem in the engine lubrication system.
 Check the engine oil level.
 If the lamp is flashing when the level is normal or even after replenishment of oil or coolant, consult your sales or service dealer.
 Refer to "Inspecting and replenishing the engine oil" on page 5-19.
-AW/4J009 Water separator warning lamp Water is in the water separator.
-Drain water.
-Refer to "Draining the water from the water separator" on page 5-61.

 Warning lamp Lamp name Causes and remedies AG7J018 Coolant temperature warning lamp The coolant temperature is too high and the engine is overheating.
 Refer to "If the engine overheats" on page 6-3.
-AG7.J020 Air cleaner warning lamp The air cleaner is clogged.
+AG7J020 Air cleaner warning lamp The air cleaner is clogged.
 Clean it.
-Refer to "Cleaning the air cleaner" on page 5-36.
-NCD warning lamp NCD: NOx Control Diagnostic system A problem is detected in the exhaust system.
-Get the engine error code number from the multi- information display and consult your sales or service dealer referring to the "Engine error code list".
-Refer to "Multi-information display" on page 2-16 or "Instrument cluster".
-Refer to "Engine error code list" on page 6-14.
-AW4J010 Fuel level warning lamp The fuel level is too low.
+Refer to "Cleaning the air cleaner" on page 5-38. ► AW4J010 Fuel level warning lamp The fuel level is too low.
 Add fuel.
-Refer to "Inspecting the fuel level" on page 5-21. → i ard ACOJ004 Third auxiliary hydraulic warning lamp Pressure in the third auxiliary hydraulic line is too low Consult your sales or service dealer for help.
-AM1J005 Lift overload warning indicator lamp This lamp starts flashing if the overload warning device is activated.
+Refer to "Inspecting the fuel level" on page 5-21. → i ard AC0J004 Third auxiliary hydraulic warning lamp Pressure in the third auxiliary hydraulic line is too low Consult your sales or service dealer for help.
+M1J005 Lift overload warning indicator lamp This lamp starts flashing if the overload warning device is activated.
 If it occurs, reduce the load to be lifted.
-Refer to "Lift overload warning switch (If equipped)" on page 2-61.
+Refer to "Lift overload warning switch (If equipped)" on page 2-59.